 The Assessment of Performance shall be carried out strictly in accordance with the methods specified in the harmonised standard.

-Where type tests are carried out, they shall be carried out on representative samples.
+Where type tests (TT) or type calculations (TC) are carried out, they shall be carried out on samples representative for the product-type.